 See full summary »

-A woman goes to previously all-male boarding school on a scholarship.
+A woman goes to a previously all-male boarding school on a scholarship.
 She begins to separate herself from her boyfriend in order to devote more time to her new environment.
-Over a course of time she notices that more and more students have lost their individuality, and approach their activities in a lifeless and automatic manner.
-Eventually a diabolical plot fostered by the faculty begins to emerge.Written by
+Over time, she notices that more and more students have lost their individuality, and approach their activities in a lifeless and automatic manner.
+Eventually, a diabolical plot fostered by the faculty begins to emerge.Written by

 Ed Sutton <firstname.lastname@example.org>

 1 of 2 people found this review helpful.